bci-leifsandvar/outlook-mcp/README.md

 ## Configuration

 ### 1. Environment Variables

 Create a `.env` file in the project root by copying the example:
+#### Configurable OAuth Scopes

+You can restrict the Microsoft Graph API scopes requested by setting the `OUTLOOK_SCOPES` environment variable (comma-separated).
+Only the following scopes are allowed:

+  Mail.Read, Mail.ReadWrite, Mail.Send, User.Read, Calendars.Read, Calendars.ReadWrite, Contacts.Read

+Example:

+  OUTLOOK_SCOPES="Mail.Read,User.Read,Calendars.Read"

+If not set or if invalid scopes are provided, the server defaults to: `Mail.Read, User.Read, Calendars.Read`.

 ```bash
 cp .env.example .env